mikeh74/liteslider/README.md

 ## Installation

-You can install the package locally in your project or via npm.

-### Local Installation

 1. Download the package and extract it to your project directory.
 2. Include the CSS in your HTML file:
     ```html